djeada/Statistics-Notes/notes/basic_concepts/bayesian_vs_frequentist.md

 ## Bayesian Statistics

-### Key Concepts
+Key Concepts:

-- **Random Variable Parameters**: Treats parameters as variables with probability distributions.
-This reflects the uncertainty about their true values.
+- Bayesian statistics treats parameters as random variables with associated probability distributions, reflecting the uncertainty about their true values rather than considering them fixed.
-- **Prior Distribution**: Represents pre-existing knowledge or beliefs about a parameter.
-Mathematically, it's a probability distribution reflecting this knowledge.
+- A prior distribution represents pre-existing knowledge or beliefs about a parameter, formulated as a probability distribution that captures this initial understanding before observing new data.
-- **Likelihood Function**: Shows the probability of observing the data for different parameter values.
-It's a key component in updating beliefs based on new data.
+- The likelihood function expresses the probability of observing the data given different parameter values.
+This function plays a key role in updating beliefs as new data becomes available.
-- **Posterior Distribution**: The updated probability distribution after combining the prior and the likelihood.
-This is the Bayesian inference's core, offering a new, data-informed view of the parameter.
+- The posterior distribution is the updated probability distribution after combining the prior distribution and the likelihood.
+It forms the core of Bayesian inference, offering a new perspective on the parameter based on the data.

 ### Mathematical Framework

-- **Bayes' Theorem**: The foundation of Bayesian analysis.
-It updates our belief (prior) in light of new evidence (likelihood).
-Mathematically, it's expressed as Posterior ∝ Likelihood × Prior.
+- Bayes' Theorem serves as the foundation of Bayesian analysis.
+It mathematically updates the prior belief in light of new evidence by using the formula: Posterior ∝ Likelihood × Prior, reflecting how new data influences prior knowledge.
-- **Probability as Degree of Belief**: Unlike frequentist statistics, probability reflects the degree of belief or certainty about an event or parameter.
+- In Bayesian statistics, probability is interpreted as a degree of belief or certainty about an event or parameter, rather than as a long-run frequency of occurrence as in frequentist statistics.

+### Incorporating Prior Knowledge
+- Bayesian methods allow for the use of general knowledge priors, even without specific domain expertise.
+For example, in a study on snake lifespans, a prior could favor a lifespan around 10 years, rather than something implausible like 1000 years, based on biological understanding.
+- As new data is collected, Bayesian inference updates the prior to form the posterior, which reflects the combined influence of prior knowledge and new observations.
+For instance, if new research suggests that certain snakes live longer than expected, the posterior distribution would adjust to reflect this new evidence alongside previous beliefs.

 ### Advantages

-- **Incorporation of Prior Knowledge**: Integrates existing knowledge or expertise into the analysis, making it robust in data-scarce situations.
+- One of the key strengths of Bayesian statistics is its ability to incorporate prior knowledge or expertise into the analysis, making it particularly valuable in situations where data is limited or difficult to obtain.
-- **Intuitive Interpretation**: Often provides more intuitive and direct inferences, especially in complex or small sample scenarios.
+- Bayesian methods often lead to more intuitive and direct interpretations, especially in scenarios where the data is complex or the sample size is small, as the results are framed in terms of probabilities and uncertainties.
-- **Probabilistic Understanding**: Gives a probabilistic interpretation of estimates, allowing for a more nuanced understanding of uncertainty.
+- Bayesian analysis provides a probabilistic understanding of estimates, allowing for a more nuanced and detailed interpretation of uncertainty around the parameter estimates.
-- **Flexibility in Complex Models**: Particularly adept at handling complexity and uncertainty, even in sophisticated models or smaller datasets.
+- These methods offer great flexibility in handling complex models and uncertainty, making them well-suited for sophisticated models and smaller datasets.

 ### Limitations

-- **Computational Intensity**: Demands higher computational resources for calculating posterior distributions, particularly in complex models.
+- Bayesian analysis is computationally intensive, requiring significant resources to calculate posterior distributions, particularly when dealing with complex models or large datasets.
-- **Prior Sensitivity**: Results can heavily depend on the chosen prior, which may introduce bias if not well-justified or understood.
+- The choice of prior can heavily influence the results, potentially introducing bias if the prior is not carefully selected or justified based on solid reasoning.
-- **Sophistication in Implementation**: Requires a more advanced understanding of statistics for proper application and interpretation.
+- Implementing Bayesian methods requires a more advanced understanding of statistical principles, making them harder to apply and interpret without specialized knowledge.

-### Incorporating Prior Knowledge: A Practical Example

-- **General Knowledge Priors**: Even without specific domain knowledge, Bayesian statistics can use general understanding to inform priors.
-For instance, in a snake lifespan study, it's more plausible to start with a prior favoring a lifespan of around 10 years rather than 1000 years, based on general biological knowledge.
-- **Updating Beliefs with Data**: As new data is observed, the Bayesian framework updates these priors to posteriors, reflecting a new understanding.
-For example, if research data suggests some snakes live significantly longer than expected, the posterior distribution will shift accordingly, balancing prior beliefs and new evidence.

 ### Example